/blog/bluetooth_low_energy_esp32

 • Filter Accept List, when applicable.

-24. Common mistakes
+Common mistakes

-Pairing mode should be temporary and, ideally, activated through a physical action.
+• Leaving pairing permanently open: pairing mode should be temporary and, ideally, activated through a physical action.

-Changing the GATT table without handling cache
+• Changing the GATT table without handling cache: use Service Changed and test updates, bonding, and rediscovery.

-25. Checklist for an ESP32 BLE project
+Checklist for an ESP32 BLE project

 Architecture